Home » Recipes » Healthy Breakfasts » Pancakes, Waffles and French Toast » Gluten Free Pumpkin Waffles

 Three pumpkin waffles sitting on top of a wire cooling rack with a grid pattern

-• Don’t Use Pumpkin Pie Filling: Pumpkin puree (also labeled as canned pumpkin) is not the same thing as pumpkin pie filling, which has added sweeteners and flavorings.
+• Don’t mistake pumpkin pie filling for pumpkin puree.
+Pumpkin puree (also labeled as canned pumpkin) is NOT the same thing as pumpkin pie filling, which has added sweeteners and flavorings.
 Be sure to purchase plain old pumpkin puree if you’re going the canned pumpkin route.

-• Let the Batter Sit for a Bit: In order for your batter to reach the proper consistency, you’ll want to let it rest for at least 2 minutes before you pour it into your waffle iron.
+• Rest the waffle batter.
+In order for your pumpkin waffle batter to have the right consistency, you’ll want to let it rest for at least 2 minutes before you cook your waffles.
 This allows the oat flour to soak up all the liquid.

-• Grease the Waffle Iron Well: The last thing you want is waffles that can’t be removed from the waffle iron.
-To avoid this, you may need to grease it before cooking each one.
-I like to use cooking spray to prevent missing any areas.
+• Grease the waffle iron well.
+The last thing you want is waffles stuck in your waffle iron!
+To avoid this, you may need to grease the grates in between cooking each waffle.
+I like to use cooking spray for even coverage.

-• Don’t Boil the Syrup: Remove your syrup from the stovetop as soon as it comes to a gentle simmer.
+• Don’t boil the syrup.
+Be sure to take your syrup off the stovetop as soon as it comes to a gentle simmer.
 You’ll know it’s ready when you see the occasional bubble pop on the surface of the liquid.
-If you let it fully come to a boil, your syrup will start to crystallize.
+If you let it fully come to a boil, your syrup will start to crystallize and harden.

 Serving Suggestions